banzaicloud/koperator/docs/developer.md

 ## How to run Koperator in your cluster with your changes

-Koperator (formerly called Kafka Operator) is built on the [kubebuilder](https://github.com/kubernetes-sigs/kubebuilder) project.
+Koperator (formerly called Banzai Cloud Kafka Operator) is built on the [kubebuilder](https://github.com/kubernetes-sigs/kubebuilder) project.

 To build the operator and run tests: